Adult First Checks: What You Must Know in 2024

 The possible results of a barred list check are:

-As you can see, receiving a “please wait” response doesn’t necessarily mean the applicant is on the barred list, so don’t presume any guilt!
-It could simply mean that the DBS has run into difficulty verifying the individual within the 48-hour timeframe.
+As you can see, receiving a ‘wait for the certificate’ response doesn’t necessarily mean the applicant is on the barred list, so don’t presume any guilt!
+It could mean that there is a person with similarities (e.g. name, D.O.B etc.), or that there has been a criminal conviction that needs exploring further.

 Important Notice